Supporting the Rule of Law and Justice in Africa

-The principle of leaving no one behind (LNOB) requires development cooperation projects to take a targeted approach.
-At the same time, deficits in the rule of law must be seen in a development context.
-Legal security, legal identity, access to justice and a functioning judiciary free of corruption are cumulative prerequisites for realising fundamental rights and for the peaceful development of states.
+The principle of ’leave no one behind’ requires a targeted approach by development cooperation projects.
+At the same time, any deficits in the rule of law must be seen against the background of development policy realities.
+Legal security, legal identity, access to a functional justice system as well as freedom from corruption are prerequisites for upholding fundamental rights and promoting the peaceful development of the states concerned.

-In the context of international exchange on the rule of law and justice, selected partners and German development cooperation align their work more effectively with the Agenda 2030.
+Through international dialogue on the rule of law and justice, selected partners and German development cooperation align their work more consistently with the 2030 Agenda.

-In three fields of activity, the project combines different but closely related topics with rule of law promotion, aiming to bring about changes at various impact levels (supraregional, national and local).
-One focus is on cooperation with the justice system (SDG 16) and holding a transnational series of conferences.
+In four fields of activity, the project combines various themes with the promotion of the rule of law.
+It aims to bring about supraregional, national and local changes.
+One focus is on cooperation with the judiciary (SDG 16) and the organisation of a series of transnational conferences.

-In particular the BMZ ‘Rule of Law, Justice and Development’ conference series and cooperation with the Judicial Integrity Group (JIG) to involve the promotion of an international exchange of experiences about rule of law by selected partners and the German development cooperation.
-This also includes transnational exchange as well as launching reform initiatives in the fields of activity, one of these being gender equality.
+The project supports this field of activity through the BMZ conference series ‘Rule of Law, Justice and Development’.
+Cooperation with the Judicial Integrity Group (JIG) continues to promote an international exchange of experience on the rule of law through selected partners and German development cooperation.
+This includes the launch of reform initiatives including gender equality in the fields of activity.

-Building on the fundamental right to legal identity, this field of activity supports international sharing of experiences and capacity building in two areas: legal frameworks for entrepreneurs and improved access to justice.
+Building on the fundamental right to legal identity, this field of activity deals with the international sharing of experience and capacity building in two areas: the legal framework for entrepreneurs and improved access to justice.